 North Carolina is blessed with abundant natural treasures, and some of our favorites happen to be the states beautiful lakes.
 While the coast and its beaches get a lot of glory, the lakes in North Carolina are a special place to come summertime.

 There’s no better way to cool off than jumping in one of these best lakes in North Carolina.
 We’re showcasing a few of our favorites to kayak, fish, or float lazily in a tube with a beer!

 The Best Lakes in North Carolina

-You can get away from it all at Hyco Lake.
+You can get away from it all at Hyco Lake near Semora, one of the best small towns in North Carolina.
 An artificial power plant cooler, this northern North Carolina lake has over 65 campsites spread around its shores, a plethora of cabin rentals, and not much else.
 Pick up supplies before you get to the beaches, and once you arrive, prepare for tranquility.